-Since the FreeStyle Libre doesn’t have any automatic alerts when your blood glucose is at dangerous levels, it’s important to set reminders to help you remember to check your monitor regularly.
+Since the FreeStyle Libre doesn’t have automatic alerts when your blood glucose is at dangerous levels, it’s important to set reminders to regularly check your monitor.
 You should check your levels at least every 8 hours.

 The original FreeStyle Libre allowed users to wear the sensor wire

 Like traditional blood glucose monitors, the FreeStyle Libre gives you information about your sugar levels.
 It can indicate either hyperglycemia, where your glucose levels are too high, or hypoglycemia, where your levels are too low.